Bibhu Bhattacharya

-Bibhu Bhattacharya (17 September 1944 – 22 September 2011) was a Bengali Indian male actor of TV and films.
+Bibhu Bhattacharya (17 September 1944 – 23 September 2011) was an Indian actor who primarily appeared in Bengali TV and films.
 He was born in Jharia, Bihar, British India (now Jharia, Jharkhand, India).
 He gained prominence and became a household name only in 1998 as Jatayu (Lalmohan Ganguly) in Sandip Ray’s Feluda, based on stories by his late father, maestro Satyajit Ray.
 In 2011, he died of Cardiac arrest in Howrah, West Bengal.

 Acting career

 Bibhu Bhattacharya never attended any school.
 He was acting in studios, when other boys of his age were studying.
 At the age of four-and-a-half he started acting in a film called Maryada, starring Uttam Kumar.

 He was called Master Bibhu, one of the most prominent child actors in Bengali films and very popular with actors like Jahar Ganguly and Chhabi Biswas.
 He played the title role in the movie Prahlad (1952) and did movies like Bindur Chhele (1952), Dhruba (1953), Rani Rashmoni (1955) and Dui Bon (1955).
-After he grew up and became a teenager, he could no longer be a child actor and offers began to dry up.
+After he became a teenager, he could no longer be a child actor and offers began to dry up.
 His last film as a child actor was Sagar Sangame (1959).
 Then, he didn’t get another film for almost 38 years.
 In between, he kept himself busy with theater and TV serials.